minlux/dymon/README.md

 ![dymon_srv](doc/lw.jpg)

 This project implements 3 applications:
-- `dymon_cli` and `dymon_pbm` allows printing of labels from command line.
+- `dymon_pbm` allows printing of labels from command line.
 - `dymon_srv` implements a webserver, that allows printing of labels through a REST-API.
-In addition it serves a site (which is using this REST-API) that allows label printing from by a web form:
+In addition it serves a site (which is using this REST-API) that allows label printing from by a web form.
+- `txt2pbm` is a little helper tool, to create a pbm file from text.

 ![dymon_srv](doc/webif.png)